Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-ratings.md

 This NIP uses the [Curated Lists NIP](https://nostrhub.io/naddr1qvzqqqrcvypzpef89h53f0fsza2ugwdc3e54nfpun5nxfqclpy79r6w8nxsk5yp0qyt8wumn8ghj7un9d3shjtnswf5k6ctv9ehx2aqqzdjx2cm9de68yctvd9ax2epdd35hxarnwrn9hx) to establish a simple, flexible, and powerful method to create _ratings_ that are organized into _rating_types_.

+We will suggest three rating types: 5 star, 0-100, and pairwise comparision, and will show an example rating for each of these types.

-# Declaration of the Lists: Ratings and Rating Types
+# Declaration of the lists of Ratings and Rating Types

 We declare the list of ratings using kind 9998 events, as per the Curated Lists NIP: